dhchenx/rsnltk/README.md

 }
 ```

-Or you can manually install those [language models](https://stanfordnlp.github.io/stanza/available_models.html) via the Python-based `ner-kit` package which provides more features in using Stanza.
+Or you can manually install those [language models](https://stanfordnlp.github.io/stanza/available_models.html) via the Python-written `ner-kit` package which provides more features in using Stanza.
 Go to: [ner-kit](https://pypi.org/project/ner-kit/)

-If no error occur in the above example, then it works.
+If no error occurs in the above example, then it works.
 Finally, you can try the following advanced example usage.

 Currently, we tested the use of English and Chinese language models; however, other language models should work as well.

-## Examples
+## Examples with `Stanza` Bindings

 Example 1: Part-of-speech Analysis